bagoelz/Emotional_Speech_Generation/DESIGN.md

 - Turn your script into a clear, natural narration.
 - Choose a mood: neutral, enthusiastic, somber, confident, or authoritative—and how strong it should feel.
 - Use two engines so it “just works”: Coqui TTS for quality, pyttsx3 for reliability.

-## How We’d Use It Together
-1. You give me the text (plain or Markdown).
-We check it’s clean—no empty input.
-2. We split into natural sentences so long paragraphs become breathable chunks.
-3. We tidy details: numbers, dates, acronyms, special names—so pronunciation stays solid.
-4. We plan delivery: speaking rate, energy, pitch range, pauses, where to emphasize.
-5. We synthesize: Coqui TTS when available (expressive, neural).
-If not, pyttsx3 steps in without drama.
-6. We polish the audio: a good vocoder (e.g., HiFi‑GAN), gentle de‑essing, loudness normalization, smooth joins.
-7. We sanity‑check: quick ASR (Whisper) to catch obvious intelligibility issues.
-8. We export: a WAV file plus a tiny JSON with style and segment timings.

 Example (CLI):
 - `python solution.py "Hello from our narrator" out.wav`